esminc/seory/README.md

 # seory

-Manage SEO contets in Rails app. based on controller, action and more complex context.
+Manage SEO contents in Rails app. based on controller, action and more complex context.

 ## Installation